scout-io/scout/advanced-usage.md

 ## Monitoring Test Performance

-Scout provides several ways to monitor the performance of your Tests, both through its API (primarily the `/api/model_details/{cb_model_id}` endpoint) and by exposing metrics for systems like Prometheus (via the `/metrics` endpoint).
+Scout provides several ways to monitor the performance of your Tests, both through its API (primarily the `/api/model_details/{cb_model_id}` endpoint) and by exposing metrics that can be collected by a monitoring system like Prometheus.

 **Key Information from Model Details (API):**